 Studies have proved that white people often either deny or cloak their privilege.
 They underestimate all the advantages that they have in wealth and employment compared to any other ethical group.
 Moreover, schools and workplaces often embrace this “color-blind” ideology.
 Thus, reducing sensitivity concerning racism and the unique needs of minorities.

-A recent survey on whether white people benefit “a great deal” or “a fair amount” from societal advantages that black people do not enjoy indicated that 84% of African Americans and 71% of Latinos have agreed on this testament.
+A recent survey on whether white people benefit “a great deal” or “a fair amount” from societal advantages that black people do not enjoy indicated that 84% of African Americans and 71% of Latinos have agreed with this testament.
 However, only Only 47% of whites shared this view.

 Moreover, people who openly discuss topics of race, discrimination, and privilege are often subjected to harassment, job loss, physical violence, and sometimes even worse.